Emília Pires

 Emília Pires was East Timor's Minister of Finance from April 2007 until 16 February 2015.
 Ms. Pires was sworn in as the Minister of Finance of the V Constitutional Government of East Timor on August 8, 2012 under the leadership of Prime Minister Xanana Gusmão.

-In July 2012, Ms. Pires was appointed by the Secretary-General of United Nations, Ban Ki-moon, to the 26-member High-level Panel of Eminent Persons advising the United Nations on the post 2015 global development agenda.
+In July 2012, Pires was appointed by the Secretary-General of United Nations, Ban Ki-moon, to the 26-member High-level Panel of Eminent Persons advising the United Nations on the post 2015 global development agenda.

 Early life

 In 1975, as a teenager, Emilia Pires left East Timor (then Portuguese Timor) for Australia as a refugee, with her parents, brothers and sisters.
 At the time, she and her family believed they would be able to return after only a few days.
 However, exile lasted for 24 years before Pires was able to return to East Timor.

 Pires began her professional career as a junior public servant in the Victorian Government in her early 20s.
 She then rose to senior management level.

 Before becoming Minister of Finance, Ms. Pires held senior positions with: